DK27ss/BalancerV2-128M-PoC/README.md

-# BalancerV2 Rounding Exploit - Complete Post-Mortem
+# BalancerV2 Rounding Exploit - Post-Mortem

 Balancer V2, a decentralized automated market maker (AMM) protocol, an attacker exploited a precision rounding vulnerability in multiple pools.
 The attack occurred on **Nov 3, 2025**.